-Parameter Description Allow to create several connections assigned to this port Select the checkbox to allow the router to use several untagged connections.
+Parameter Description Miscellaneous Enable IGMP Multicast Select the checkbox to allow multicast traffic from the external network (e.g. video streaming) to be received.
+NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
+Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
+VLAN (displayed for the PPPoE type only) Allow to create several connections assigned to this port Select the checkbox to allow the router to use several untagged connections.
 Use VLAN Select the checkbox to allow the router to use tagged VLAN connections.
 VLAN ID An identifier for the VLAN.
 The field is displayed when the Use VLAN checkbox is selected.
 VLAN priority A priority tag for the type of traffic transmitted.
 The field is displayed when the Use VLAN checkbox is selected.

 After that the page displaying all specified settings opens.
-Click the Save button to create the connection or the Back button to specify other settings.
+Click the Apply button to create the connection or the Back button to specify other settings.